 Sometimes just the wedding stationery itself isn’t enough—you have to be able to make the happy couple imagine how it would look when it’s opened by the recipient or laid out on the table with the decorations.
 As well as close-ups of the luxury papers and designs, try to include a few shots of your stationery surrounded by confetti, dressing a table, or even along with the full suite to get their imaginations going.

 Top tip!
 We’d recommend using a tripod to remove camera shake.

 One of your best selling points is your own personality and style, so let it shine through!
 You can use props or textures and surfaces below the print to help you convey an idea or feeling to prospective clients.
 Play it to your advantage and have fun!
 Use Blu Tack to hold props and products in place or try suspending them using fishing line to create some interesting effects.

-Now that you’re filled with inspiration, we recommend going off and having a play with angles, product positioning and props to create your own money-making product shots.
+Now that you’re filled with inspiration, we recommend going off and having a play with angles, product positioning and props to create your own money-making product shots and check the latest trends here.
 Share a comment in the box below and let us know how you got on.